-Out-of-box experience.
-No near death required.
-Ubiquitous box speakers either trap all of their drivers' rear emissions entirely (sealed) or partially (ported).
-During playback, the loudest part of your room now is inside the speaker.
+Out-of-box experience, no near death required.
+Box speakers trap driver rear emissions entirely or partially depending on being sealed or ported.
+During playback, the loudest part of our room is inside the speaker.
 Its contained acoustic energies attack the enclosure and try to escape through the driver membranes for time-delayed smear.
-The result is colloquially known as box talk.
+The result is box talk.
 To combat it, designers of upscale box speakers spend ever-greater resources on stiffer more highly damped enclosures.
-That means bolted or extruded aluminium builds like those from Magico, Stenheim and YG Acoustics; metacrylate-based composite affairs like Wilson; synthetic stone bonds like Mark & Daniel or Kroma; Panzerholz like Kaiser Acoustics; or nano-based metals like Æquo's Diluvite™.
+It means bolted or extruded metal builds like Magico, Stenheim or YG Acoustics; metacrylate-based composite affairs like Wilson; synthetic stone bonds like Mark & Daniel or Kroma; Panzerholz like Kaiser Acoustics; nano-based metals like Æquo's Diluvite™.
 It tends to mean bigger heavier speakers.
-Eliminating thru-cone bleeds is still more difficult as it would require 100% absorptive internal wall/chamber treatments.
+Eliminating thru-cone bleeds is still more difficult.
+It would require 100% absorptive internal wall and chamber treatments.

-Bolting some drivers to a Plywood sheet held upright with L brackets is of course DIY 101.
-Making such designs salonfähig or suitable for fine homes takes far more.
-Driver backs, hookup wiring and filter parts no longer have a box to hide themselves from view.
-A cosmetically slick open baffle speaker is no easy thing to pull off.
-Yet potential savings over big heavy enclosures have made even simpler designs from Emerald Physics and Spatial popular.
-In Australia Kyron Audio pursue these paths at the very high end whilst in Italy, Diesis Audio do.
-As I wrote in a preview for the latter's Aura model, "it should come as no surprise that an open baffle's core operational principle of greater room involvement, larger cone surface and categorical absence of box bass with or without port effects lends itself particularly well to classical music.
-That repertoire contains no electrical bass whose highly damped textures are perhaps best rendered with active sealed speakers based on high-feedback internal class D for maximum control and violent smack.
-It contains no synth-generated infrasonics to demand bass extension beyond the reach of open baffles.
-It promotes a listener perspective which is surrounded by copious space and distance to prioritize reflected over direct sound.
+Bolting a few drivers to a Plywood sheet held upright with L brackets is DIY 101.
+Making such designs fit for fine homes takes more.
+Driver magnets, hookup wiring and filter parts no longer have a box to hide in.
+A cosmetically slick open baffle speaker demands more.
+Yet potential savings over big heavy enclosures make even simpler designs from Emerald Physics to Spatial popular.
+In Australia Kyron Audio pursue these paths at the very high end.
+In Italy, Diesis Audio do.
+As I wrote in a preview for their Aura, "it should come as no surprise that an open baffle's core operational principle of greater room involvement, larger cone surface and categorical absence of box bass with or without port effects lends itself particularly well to classical music.
+Its repertoire contains no electrical bass whose highly damped textures are perhaps best rendered with active sealed speakers and high-feedback class D for maximum control and violent smack.
+It contains no synth-generated infrabass beyond the reach of open baffles.
+It promotes a listener perspective surrounded by copious space and distance to prioritize reflected over direct sound

 Walt Disney concert hall of the L.A.
 Philharmonic.
 It visualizes the audience reality of classical music.

-"As a genre, classical music relies on far broader recorded dynamic range—the difference between wispiest pianissimo and most brutal fortissimo—than compressed Pop that's been mastered for invariable loudness.
-Finally, the sheer scale and air-motion power of a 60-80-head symphonic orchestra is perhaps best rendered by the open-backed hence doubled-up displacement surface of dynamic dipoles.
+"As a genre, classical music relies on broader recorded dynamic range—the difference between wispiest pianissimo and most brutal fortissimo—than compressed Pop mastered for invariable loudness.
+The sheer scale and air-motion power of a 60-80-head symphony is perhaps best rendered by the open-backed hence doubled-up displacement surface of dynamic dipoles.
 Big sound warrants big artillery.
 That classical isn't the exclusive domain of old fogies with vast LP/CD collections but just as accessible to inveterate streamers is shown by this spliced screen shot of idagio's purely classical streaming service headquartered in Berlin.
 Searching by composer and work, in this instance Johannes Brahms with his 3rd Symphony, brings up all available readings by conductor and orchestra.
 And that's just one example of a cloud-based avenue catering to the specialized search parameters of classical music listeners.

 Would you like to download the current image?